netronome-support/Tools/dpdk/route/README.txt

  --route [<route domain>#]<IPv4 addr>/<prefix length>@<next hop IPv4 addr>

     This adds a route to the specified (or default) routing domain.

+ --log-file <file name>

+    Log packet events to specified file.
+Note that this file grows indefinitely and may fill up the file system.

 Limitations: